alex3rq/dndsrd5.2.1_markdown/src/10_MagicItems.md

 *Wondrous Item, Uncommon (Requires Attunement)*

 While you wear this cloak, Wisdom (Perception) checks made to perceive you have Disadvantage, and you have Advantage on Dexterity (Stealth) checks.

+#### Cloak of Invisibility
+*Wondrous Item, Legendary (Requires Attunement)*

+This cloak has 3 charges and regains 1d3 expendedcharges daily at dawn.
+While wearing the cloak, you can take a Magic action to pull its hood over your head and expend 1 charge to give yourself the Invisible condition for 1 hour.
+The effect ends early if you pull the hood down (no action required) or cease wearing the cloak.

 #### Cloak of Protection